4-Day Kayak Expeditions

 We know that you want to spend less time traveling and more time kayaking.
 This trip accomplishes that goal and gets you out on the water faster than any other.
 No San Juan Island ferry hassles are necessary to begin your expedition.
 We depart directly from Anacortes, on lovely Fidalgo Island, and you can drive directly to us saving all sorts of time, worries and added expense.

-The protected status of the Cypress Island Marine Reserve and it’s large neighbor to the west, Blakely Island, have created a healthy and diverse habitat that supports some of the most dense wildlife populations in the Puget Sound region.
+The protected status of the Cypress Island Marine Reserve and it’s large neighbor to the west, Blakely Island, have created a healthy and diverse habitat that supports some of the densest wildlife populations in the Puget Sound region.
 This abundance of animals spills out into the surrounding waters and forests, creating many wildlife viewing opportunities.
-Seals and porpoise are found in good numbers here, and a large population of nesting Bald eagles are regularly seen.
-Rosario Strait often has groups of Orca whales swimming through as they hunt the seals and porpoise.
-Your guide will be ready to spring into action if a report of a sighting comes in and we encourage you to keep your eyes open for them, just in case you are the first ones to see them that day.
+Seals and porpoises are found in good numbers here, and a large population of nesting Bald eagles are regularly seen.
+Other exciting marine mammals cruise through the waters of Rosario Strait, taking advantage of the nutrient-rich waters.
+Every day is different, and every day brings new discoveries!

 This part of the San Juan Islands is sparsely populated and heavily forested.
 The islands are also taller here than they are further west.
 This combination makes for stunning natural views wherever you go.
 Watch the sunrise over Mount Baker and the Cascade Mountains, and enjoy toasting the sunset with a glass of wine, a gratifying way to finish a day of kayaking.